dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab5/README.md

     ![image](img/lab5-Workflows-4.png)

 ## Getting started Guardian
+Duration: 7

 ### Tasks to complete this step
 1. Create a guardian
-    - In the Dynatrace Launcher, select Site Reliability Guardian.
+    - In Dynatrace from menu on the left, select `Apps -> Site Reliability Guardian`.
     - On the All Guardians overview page, select `+ Guardian`.
     - Click on `create without template`.
 A new guardian is displayed in the editor.
     - Provide a name for the guardian: my-first-guardian